giantswarm/cloud-provider-vsphere-app/README.md

 ### vSphere CSI driver

 > [!NOTE]
-> There is no upstream Helm chart for the CSI.
-There are a few overwrites and patches to the chart.
-Any changes should be written in `/config/vsphere-csi-driver`.
+> There is no upstream Helm chart for the CSI, we generate it from the manifests and we apply customizations.
+There are a few overwrites and patches in the `/config/vsphere-csi-driver` folder.

 - First off, find the latest CSI version that is compatible with the Kubernetes version of the cluster it will run in.
 You will find this in the [Release Notes](https://docs.vmware.com/en/VMware-vSphere-Container-Storage-Plug-in/3.0/rn/vmware-vsphere-container-storage-plugin-30-release-notes/index.html).
 For instance, vSphere CSI `v3.2.0` is compatible with Kubernetes `1.27` to `1.29`.
 (You can check the tag exists in the [upstream repo](https://github.com/kubernetes-sigs/vsphere-csi-driver/tags))
 - Edit [update-csi-chart.sh](hack/update-csi-chart.sh) here and change the branch value under `./hack/clone-git-repo.sh` to reflect the branch version.
 For instance: